What We've Accomplished

 Amma says that if we cut our left hand, our right hand immediately comes to its attention—applying medicine and a bandage.
 Why?
 Because we know both hands to be our own.
 In the same way, we should reach out to the poor and suffering, seeing our inherent unity.

-It is this vision that serves as the inspiration and drive behind the Embracing the World’s vast network of medical services for the poor and needy—an ever growing circle of hospices, care centres and hospitals aimed at providing state-of-the-art compassionate care to one and all.
+It is this vision that serves as the inspiration and drive behind the Embracing the World’s vast network of medical services for the poor and needy—an ever growing circle of hospices, care centers and hospitals aimed at providing state-of-the-art compassionate care to one and all.
 Embracing the World's Healthcare Charities can be broadly divided into Amrita Institute of Medical Sciences, Amrita Kripa Charitable Hospitals, Telemedicine Units apart from the extensive Disaster Relief Operations of the Medical Teams and Research to provide very affordable Healthcare to the poor, for example, the inexpensive insulin pump for the rural diabetic communities.
 More than $60 Million in free medical care has been provided since 1998.

 Amrita Institute of Medical Sciences (AIMS)